Powerful Yet Easy Ideas to Help Flood Victims Recover

 If you aren’t able to volunteer in person with relief organizations, there are other ways to make a difference.
 These four ideas allow you to lend a hand to those in need—and three of them don’t even require leaving your couch.

 1. Donate airline miles and credit card points

 Do you have airline miles or credit card points collecting dust?
 Dozens of charities partner with airlines and credit card companies so that unused miles and points can save lives.
 Your airline miles may help first responders travel to disaster zones or provide emergency transportation to injured individuals.
-Credit card points, on the other hand, can be converted into cash donations for charities like the Mercy Medical Angels or Team Rubicon.

 2. Donate your vehicle

 While gifting an old car to charity may not be an option for everyone, this type of contribution can go along way to help if it’s the right time for you.
 Habitat for Humanity recycles old vehicles and receives 80 percent of the gross revenue.
 These funds help the organization provide emergency shelter through their Disaster Risk and Reduction Response program, as well as their regular home construction projects.

 3. Donate blood

 Did you ever think you could save three lives in less than 10 minutes?
 By donating a pint of blood to the American Red Cross, you can do just that, making it an incredibly impactful way to make a difference from anywhere.
 The entire process takes 45 minutes, with the actual blood donation portion taking between 8-10 minutes.
 For more information on how to donate, visit the Canadian Blood Services online.

 Crowdfunding is a quick way to donate to flood victims who need help right away.
 Through GoFundMe, you can launch a disaster fundraiser and begin sharing it with your network of friends and family members within minutes.
 GoFundMe’s free fundraising model allows you to keep more of the donations you receive, which means more flood victims can receive help.